LujiAnna/hack-my-future/README.md

 # [Hack My Future](https://home.hackyourfuture.be/curriculum)

-> A repository to organize my studying notes and study board.
+> A repository to organize my studying notes [modules](https://hackyourfuture.be/class-9-10/) in [class 9-10 at HYF](https://github.com/LujiAnna/class-9-10) and study board.
 > Table of contents for all of the exercises and projects you push to GitHub.
 > Keeping a tidy, organized list of all my work will be helpful for review and a good starting point for my [portfolio](https://github.com/LujiAnna/LujiAnna.github.io).
 > [GitHub is your resume!](https://anti-pattern.com/github-is-your-resume-now), [another article](http://blog.gainlo.co/index.php/2015/11/13/how-to-make-github-as-your-new-resume/)